-As a result of the COVID-19 measures you may have provided extra facilities to your employees for working from home.
+Various COVID-19 measures introduced by the government, including the advice to work from home as much as possible, were in effect through to the beginning of 2022.
+As a result of these COVID-19 measures you may have provided extra benefits to your employees for working from home.
 Providing employees with home office setups is, in principle, business-motivated.
 This means that the VAT on these costs may be recovered on the basis of the general recovery right (pro rata).
 However, insofar as employees can also use the home office for private purposes, there is a benefit to the employees (in the form of the payment of salary in kind).
 This would mean that under the DED the previously received VAT recovery must be (partly) adjusted.
 In light of the special situation regarding COVID-19, it could be argued that with regard to the provision of home office setups no DED adjustment has to be made.
 Such an adjustment may be disregarded if the provision of home office setups is the result of a "special circumstance", so that the employer was forced to provide these workplaces.
 In that case, the private benefit to employees is subordinate to the interests of the company.
-We recommend that you contact your advisor if you provide items to employees for working from home.